 By Karsonya Wise Whitehead

-Karsonya Wise Whitehead ([email protected]; Twitter: @kayewhitehead) is the #blackmommyactivist and an associate professor of communication and African and African American studies at Loyola University Maryland.
-She is the Founding Director of The Karson Institute for Race, Peace, and Social Justice and the award-winning host of “Today With Dr. Kaye” on WEAA 88.9 FM and the author of the forthcoming book, “i speak for the unforgotten: a year of dispatches from Baltimore.”
+Karsonya Wise Whitehead (firstname.lastname@example.org; Twitter: @kayewhitehead) is an associate professor of African and African American studies at Loyola University Maryland.
+She is the Founding Director of The Karson Institute for Race, Peace, and Social Justice and the award-winning host of “Today With Dr. Kaye” on WEAA 88.9 FM.
 She lives in Baltimore City with her husband and their two sons.
 Her book, Letters to My Black Sons: Raising Boys in a Post-Racial America, was just re-released.

 The opinions on this page are those of the writers and not necessarily those of the AFRO.
 Send letters to The Afro-American • 1531 S. Edgewood St. Baltimore, MD 21227 or fax to 1-877-570-9297 or e-mail to email@example.com